darwin-morocho/flutter-meedu/README.md

 * Simple dependecy injection

 ## IMPORTANT
-> This is a personal package for my own project or projects in my Company
+> This is a personal package for my own projects or projects in my Company